Part 1 of the Custom Geth Consensus Series

 }

-func (bb *BlockBuilder) GetPayload(ctx context.Context) (*engine.ExecutableData, error) {
+func (bb *BlockBuilder) GetPayload(ctx context.Context) (*engine.ExecutableData, []hexutil.Bytes, error) {

 timestamp := uint64(time.Now().Unix())